 At the end of the service the child or adult is given a lighted candle to remind them to shine like a light in the world to the glory of God the Father.
 We suggest that you light the candle on the anniversary of the baptism to remind you of the baptism promises you have made.

 Yes.
 We ask that you come to at least one Family Service before the baptism so that you can see what happens.
-Our Rector, Rev. Mike Saunders, will also need to see you before the baptism to explain in more detail what baptism means.
+One of our clergy will also need to see you before the baptism to explain in more detail what baptism means.
 If you are an adult wishing to be baptised we would normally ask you to do an Alpha course, to learn more about the Christian faith.

 We see baptism as the first step of a person’s journey of faith.
 To continue this journey, and so that we can support you, we ask that you come to church regularly, perhaps starting with the monthly Family Service or the monthly Little Lights service for 0-5 year olds.
-Children aged 3-11 are able to join Searchers, our Sunday school, which is held during the morning service on the 2nd, 3rd, 4th and 5th Sundays during term time.
+Children aged 3-8 are able to join Searchers, our Junior Church, which is held during the morning service on the 2nd, 3rd, 4th and 5th Sundays during term time.

 For further information or to arrange a baptism, please contact: